 It is essential best to keep your pool’s chemical balance used with an SWG.

 Setting the Percentage

 Most SWGs give a percentage setting that regulates how much chlorine they produce.
-This setting controls percent of the time the pump operates, during which chlorine is being produced by the SWG.
+The percent of the time chlorine is pumped, is controlled by the setting.

 To generate more chlorine, the percentage decreases to create less chlorine.
 Since the setting is a proportion of the pump run time, you’ll have to readjust the percent if you change the pump run time.
 In rare circumstances, you might have to raise the pump run time to have the ability to create enough chlorine.

 - Know the appropriate FC level for your CYA degree.
 This is seen at the “SWG Pools” table in the Chlorine/CYA Chart.